 Joe Sixpack and his mates didn't usually play Bach, they messed with simple pentatonics and 3 chord tricks, on the stoop with a banjo or if you were rich on the parlour piano ... wherever ... they sounded great ... this was folk music ... of course it was folk music, Louis Armstrong had never heard a horse sing!

 The English, Scottish and Irish songs were typical of folk songs from all over the world and used the pentatonic scale and the drone.
 Pentatonic scales were also sometimes known as 'gapped scales', they were found in many many kinds of traditional music everywhere.
 The easiest way to hear the pentatonic scale was to play the black notes on a piano.
-In C the notes F and B of the major scale were omitted - do re me so la.
-The F and B notes sometimes created tensions, the unsettling 'tritone', some called them 'avoid notes'.
+In C the notes F and B of the major scale were omitted - do re me so la - kept things simple and always 'worked'.
+The F and B notes were troublesome and sometimes created tensions, the unsettling 'tritone', some called them 'avoid notes'.
 The major pentatonic kept things simple, it didn't use these avoid notes!

 Simple and effective music with call & response participation.
 Often a leader 'put out the line', a whole gathering responded and sang an ornamented line.
 Almost instinctive on the black notes of the piano ... try it.